International Investment Arbitration

 The investment arbitration agreement may also provide for an ad hoc arbitration (the absence of an arbitration institution that administrates the proceedings).
 Typically, such ad hoc arbitrations are governed by the UNCITRAL Arbitration Rules.
 It is said that UNCITRAL ad hoc arbitrations are less expensive than ICSID proceedings, although statistics simply do not support this statement.

 Frequently, investors are provided a choice of the arbitral institution they would like to entrust with administering their dispute.
 This choice depends upon the terms of the arbitration agreement upon which the dispute is brought.

-We also regularly represent investors and states or state-entities in investor-state arbitrations conducted under the rules of ICSID and ad-hoc arbitrations governed by the UNCITRAL Rules.
+Sam Noshadha also regularly represents investors and states or state-entities in investor-state arbitrations conducted under the rules of ICSID and ad-hoc arbitrations governed by the UNCITRAL Rules.